folio-org/raml-module-builder/cql2pgjson/README.md

 the JSON schema is not known.
 And also because relation modifiers are unfortunately lower-cased by cqljava.
 The type1, value1 are exact matches.

-IN schema.json, two new properties `subfield` and `modifiers` specifies the subfield and the list of modifiers respectively.
-This can be applied to `ginIndex` and `fullTextIndex` .
+In schema.json two new properties, `arraySubfield` and `arrayModifiers`, specifies the subfield and the list of modifiers respectively.
+This can be applied to `ginIndex` and `fullTextIndex`.
 Example if the above is to be supported for ginIndex:

     {
       "fieldName": "property",
       "tOps": "ADD",
       "caseSensitive": false,
       "removeAccents": true,
-      "modifiersSubfield": "subfield",
+      "arraySubfield": "subfield",
-      "modifiers": ["type1", "type2"]
+      "arrayModifiers": ["type1", "type2"]
     }

+For the identifiers example we could define things in schema.json with:

+    {
+      "fieldName": "identifiers",
+      "tOps": "ADD",
+      "arraySubfield": "value",
+      "arrayModifiers": ["identifierTypeId"]
+    }

+This will allow you to perform searches, such as:

+    identifiers = /@identifierTypeId=7e591197-f335-4afb-bc6d-a6d76ca3bace 6316800312

 ## Matching and comparing numbers